 Drunk driving is illegal because it is such a danger to the public.
 When that danger actually results in injuries, the penalties are greatly increased.
-If you have been involved in a DUI-related car accident that resulted in an injury, or even death, it is critical you contact a San Marcos DUI lawyer as soon as possible.
+If you have been involved in a DUI-related car accident that resulted in an injury, or even death, it is critical you contact a Vista DUI with accident lawyer as soon as possible.

 Are DUIs That Cause Injuries Felonies?